Real Estate Appraiser Job Outlook: Is Now a Good Time to Become an Appraiser?

 Is Now a Good Time to Become an Appraiser?

 The U.S. Bureau of Labor Statistics gives a positive job outlook for real estate appraisers.
-BLS projects that job growth for appraisers will be 5% between 2022–2032, which is faster than average for all occupations.
-Since the real estate market impacts their work, demand for appraisers can fluctuate from year to year.
+BLS projects that job growth for appraisers will be 4% between 2023–2033, which is as fast as average for all occupations.1 Since the real estate market impacts their work, demand for appraisers can fluctuate from year to year.
 However, regardless of market fluctuations, there’s a general demand for new appraisers right now.

 The pool of appraisal professionals is shrinking, and this trend is expected to continue as many are older and nearing retirement age.
 This presents an excellent opportunity for up-and-coming and experienced professionals looking to enter a new field—especially those who are highly analytical, tech-savvy, and ready to learn and adapt.